-As you can see, there aren’t many chances of couples staying together at a capsule hotel in Japan for now, but let me give you a little more information about capsule hotels in Japan, and mainly about Tokyo Kiba Hotel or the First Cabin hotels that accept couples.
+As you can see, there aren’t many chances of couples staying together at a capsule hotel in Japan for now, but let me give you a little more information about capsule hotels in Japan, mainly about Tokyo Kiba Hotel or the First Cabin hotels that accept couples.

 What Are Capsule Hotels in Japan

 When I first came across the information about capsule hotels, I was really excited because I never saw anything like that.
-I saw some cool pictures of these funny pods that looked like futuristic beds coming right out of a sci-fi movie, and I was like “I have to try one of these!”.
+I saw some cool pictures of these funny pods that looked like futuristic beds coming right out of a sci-fi movie, and I was like, “I have to try one of these!”.
 But then, I started doing some research and the magic disappeared a little.
-Even if as tourists we are tempted to try all the unusual things we can find in Japan, the capsule hotels experience should be carefully planned, at least most of them.
+Even if as tourists we are tempted to try all the unusual things we can find in Japan, the capsule hotel experience should be carefully planned, at least most of them.

 I would say that there are 2 types of capsule hotels: those that you see on TV and those that the Japanese people know.

-At the end, capsule hotels are usually just rows of pods glued to each other where you can easily hear the neighbor right next to you or even the one that is further away.
+In the end, capsule hotels are usually just rows of pods glued to each other where you can easily hear the neighbor right next to you or even the one that is further away.
 These pods aren’t locked, and they aren’t meant to store your luggage.
 Even if you can stay in a capsule hotel several days in a row, they aren’t really meant for this.

 There are a few exceptions, though.
 Luckily for us, tourists, Japan has everything covered and the capsule hotel concept is evolving fast.
-There are a few companies in Japan that are offering high-quality capsules which attract more and more people.
+There are a few companies in Japan that are offering high-quality capsules, which attract more and more people.
 Nine Hours, First Cabin, Hotel Zen Tokyo, The Millenials are some of the best capsule hotels and the ones you should look up in the first place.

 You may also like:These 3 Mistakes Can Destroy Your Honeymoon in Japan

 10 Steps To Plan A Trip To Japan From Scratch